michodgs25/Somerset-Trails/README.md

 ## UX

-__Somerset Trails__ site was born from observing that current sites such as: https://www.somersetlive.co.uk/news/somerset-news/11-stunning-walking-routes-around-2431780, had far too many ads clogging up each page which made the experience visitting the site unappealing.
-The trails are such beautiful places to visit, the website is many people's first impression and can be discouraging to see advertisements for various companies plastered everywhere.
+__Somerset Trails__ site was born from observing that current sites such as: https://www.somersetlive.co.uk/news/somerset-news/11-stunning-walking-routes-around-2431780, had far too many ads clogging up each page which made the experience visiting the site unappealing.
+The trails are such beautiful places to explore, the website should reflect this and is discouraging to see advertisements for various companies plastered everywhere.

-__Somerset Trails__ website offers a user **(see user stories below)** a visually impactful experience through its application of a responsive slideshow on each trail and a Google maps feature enabling the user to toggle between satelite, terrain type and even go street view to visit each trail virtually.
+__Somerset Trails__ website offers a user **(see user stories below)** a visually impactful experience through its application of a responsive slideshow on each trail and a Google maps feature enabling the user to toggle between satelite, terrain type and even go street view to explore each trail virtually.

 * A primary design goal of this website is to be easy to navigate, so users can explore each different trail and learn more about each trail via images& google maps seamlessly.

-* The site should be clean with matching color contrast that set the focus on the content itself.
+* The site should be clean with minimal colors that set the focus on the content itself.

 * Map of each trail is to be clearly defined on each page, and easy to use the toggles: terrain and map view.